syedyousafshah997/AI4I-Predictive-Maintenance-Explainability/README.md

 If you use this work, please cite:

 ```
-S. Y. Shah, "Investigating the Impact of Class Imbalance Handling on Machine
+S. Yousaf Shah, "Investigating the Impact of Class Imbalance Handling on Machine
 Learning Performance and SHAP-Based Interpretability for Predictive Maintenance."
 ```